eifinger/hass-fressnapf-tracker/README.md

 ![Project Maintenance][maintenance-shield]
 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]

+> [!IMPORTANT]
+> This component is a private development and not connected to Fressnapf in any way.

 _Homeassistant Custom Component for [Fressnapf Tracker](https://tracker.fressnapf.de/)._

-*This component is in a beta stage.
-It is a private development and not connected to Fressnapf in any way.*
+> [!WARNING]
+> You need to use reverse engineering to find out the device token and auth token needed for this integration.
+> There is no support offered for this.
+Have a look at the [issues][issues] for more information.

 ![example][exampleimg]